David (2025 film): Development

 In December 2021, Cunningham, co-writer and co-director Brent Dawes and art director Lynton Levengood streamed live about the concept art, animation, set design and color keys of David.

 Casting

 In June 2022, it was revealed that Brandon Engman would reprise his titular role as David from Young David.
-In October 2025, it was reported that Phil Wickham would voice the adult David, as well as Asim Chaudhry, Mick Wingert, Will de Renzy-Martin, and Lauren Daigle.
+In October 2025, it was reported that Phil Wickham would voice the adult David, with Asim Chaudhry, Mick Wingert, Will de Renzy-Martin, and Lauren Daigle also joining the cast.

+Soundtrack

+Joseph Trapanese was subsequently hired to compose the score for David.
+Lyricists contributed varied expertise to the soundtrack; Grammy Award-winner Jonas Myrin wrote songs that captured David's boyish energy, while Messianic Jewish singer Marty Goetz and his daughter Misha Hoyt ensured that the translated Hebrew carried authenticity.
+It was recorded in Budapest with music director Jason Halbert and the Budapest Film Orchestra.
+Upon release, the album debuted at number 20 on the Billboard Top Christian Albums chart, later peaking at number 5.
+On the Top Soundtracks chart, the album reached number 14.
+It featured six charted songs, "Psalm 8", "Follow the Light", "Shalom", "Adventure Song", "Why God - My God", and "Tapestry", which charted at respective positions of numbers 28, 29, 30, 35, 43, and 44 on the Billboard Hot Christian Songs chart.